Equator: Equatorial countries and territories

 The equator also passes through the territorial seas of three countries: Maldives (south of Gaafu Dhaalu Atoll), Kiribati (south of Buariki Island), and the United States (south of Baker Island).

 Despite its name, no part of Equatorial Guinea lies on the equator.
 However, its island of Annobón is 155 km south of the equator, and the rest of the country lies to the north.
 France (Mayotte, Réunion), Norway (Bouvet Island), and the United Kingdom (British Antarctic Territory, British Indian Ocean Territory, Falkland Islands, Pitcairn Islands, Saint Helena, Ascension and Tristan da Cunha, South Georgia and the South Sandwich Islands) are the other three Northern Hemisphere-based countries which have territories in the Southern Hemisphere.

+The northernmost point of Peru lies just 4,3 kilometers south of the equator.
+Island nation Nauru lies in its entirety between just 55 and 62 kilometres south of the equator in the Pacific Ocean.